 First up, the quicker you can remove it, the less chance of any long term damage, but either way, once it’s dried on, you should avoid rubbing, pressing and scraping it – it needs to be treated with care.

-Depending on just how much damage has been caused, you may get away with a little light buffing or you may need to cut the paintwork with a compound.
-If you’re unsure as to how bad it is, try a few simple steps first, and if they fail, maybe get some professional advice on reparation.
+Depending on just how much damage has been caused, you may get away with a little light buffing.
+You may also need to cut the paintwork with a compound.
+If you’re unsure of how bad it is, try a few simple steps first.
+If they fail, maybe get some professional advice on reparation.

 There’s nothing you can do to stop a bird from dropping its load on your car, and unless you just leave it forever.
 You should always be able to clean it off and make the paintwork good again, even if that requires some elbow grease.

 While it’s tempting to just give it a quick wipe off with whatever comes to hand first, I’d always recommend wearing a pair of disposable gloves and perhaps some protective eyewear before going anywhere near it.
-And yes, I realize that the information sounds over the top, but bird poop can make you extremely ill, and for the sake of a few minutes, or looking a little silly, it’s worth it.
+This information may sound over the top, but bird poop can make you extremely ill.
+For the sake of a few minutes, or looking a little silly, it’s worth it.